-Aberdeen has regularly scheduled net investment income dividend payments for various Funds throughout the year.
-These dates can be changed by the officers of the Funds and will be communicated if the dates changed during the course of the year.
+Aberdeen has regularly scheduled dividend payments for various Funds throughout the year.
+These dates can be changed by the Officers of the Funds and will be communicated if the dates are adjusted or changed during the course of the year.

 Aberdeen does not provide dividend distribution estimates.
 Dividends are distributed according to the intervals listed within each Funds’ disclosure in the Statutory Prospectus.